 Over the course of the past few weeks, Marion County has reviewed the requirements of the CARES Act and the guidance issued by the Department of Treasury and has been working to identify community priorities and develop an application process to allow applicants to request CARES Act funds and make award decisions for the use of funds.

-The County is making an application available to request CARES Act funds.
-Initially, for the first round of funding, local governments, public entities (i.e. water districts, library districts, schools, etc.), businesses and non-profits will be eligible to submit an application for reimbursement of incurred expenses directly related to Covid19.
-Applications for the first round of funding must be based on requests for reimbursement of eligible expenses or costs already incurred during the period March 1 through the time of submission and must satisfy the requirements of the CARES Act and Treasury guidance.
+The County has made an application available to request CARES Act funds.
+Local governments, public entities (i.e. water districts, library districts, schools, etc.), businesses and non-profits will be eligible to submit an application for reimbursement of incurred expenses directly related to Covid19.
+Applications for funding must be based on requests for reimbursement of eligible expenses or costs already incurred during the period March 1 through the time of submission and must satisfy the requirements of the CARES Act and Treasury guidance.
 Applicants will be required to submit sufficient supporting documentation such as invoices, receipts, and proof of payment.

 Completed applications are to be returned or mailed to the Marion County Coordinator’s Office, 100 S. Main St., Ste.
 4, Palmyra, Missouri 63461.
 Applications will then be reviewed and evaluated for completeness (including supporting documentation), compliance with the CARES Act requirements and Treasury guidance, and they meet the County’s criteria and guidelines set forth by the Marion County Commission.

 The application will be available at the Marion County Clerk’s office, County website (marioncountymo.com), County social media sites, and the Hannibal Area Chamber of Commerce.
 Questions regarding the application process may be directed to the Hannibal Area Chamber of Commerce (573) 221-1101 or Brittany Weldy at Missouri SBDC (573)221-1033.